ewcloud/ewc-ansible-role-ipa-client-enroll/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure a pre-existing RockyLinux 8.10 or Ubuntu 22.04 virtual machine to connect to an IPA server running on the same subnet, such that it:
+* Configure a pre-existing virtual machine, running RockyLinux versions 9 or 8, or Ubuntu versions 24 or 22, to connect to an IPA server running on the same subnet, such that it:
   * Is able to leverage DNS resolution and discover other private hosts or public addresses
   * Is remotely accessible via public key or password to centrally managed LDAP users